On the Fourier analytic structure of the Brownian graph: Introduction and results

 Kahane's problem for graphs, even in the case of the standard Brownian motion $W_t$, however, remained open for quite a while until, together with T. Orponen, we established that the Brownian graph $G(W)$ is almost surely \emph{not} a Salem set \cite{prequel}.
 It turned out that the reason for this is purely geometric: the proof was based on the following application of a Fourier-analytic version of Marstrand's slicing lemma.

 \begin{theorem}[Theorem 1.2 in \cite{prequel}] For any function $f : [0,1] \to \R$ the Fourier dimension of the graph $G(f)$ cannot exceed $1$. \end{theorem}

-Indeed, since the Hausdorff dimension $\Hd G(W) = 3/2 > 1$ almost surely (see \cite{taylor}), this result shows that the graph $G(W)$ cannot be a Salem set almost surely, which answers Problem \ref{prob:kahane} in the negative for the Wiener process.
+Indeed, since the Hausdorff dimension $\Hd G(W) = 3/2 > 1$ almost surely (see \cite{taylor}), this answers Kahane's problem in the negative for the Wiener process.
 Note that this also gives a negative answer for fractional Brownian motion since the Hausdorff dimension in that case is also strictly larger than 1 almost surely.

-The methods in \cite{prequel} are purely geometric and involve no stochastics, so they do not shed any light on the precise value for the Fourier dimension of $G(W)$.
-Note that even though $\Hd G(f) \geq 1$ for any continuous $f : [0,1]\to\R$ by Theorem \ref{thm:prequel}, it is completely possible that the Fourier dimension $\Fd G(f) = 0$.
-For example this happens by just taking $f$ to be affine or even any \textit{Baire generic} $f \in C[0,1]$ satisfies $\Fd G(f) = 0$, see \cite[Theorem 1.3]{prequel}.
+The methods in \cite{prequel} are purely geometric and involve no stochastic properties of Brownian motion.
+They also do not shed any light on the precise value for the Fourier dimension of $G(W)$.
+Note that even though $\Hd G(f) \geq 1$ for any continuous $f : [0,1]\to\R$, the Fourier dimension of a graph may take any value in the interval $[0,1]$, see \cite{prequel}.
+For example, $\Fd G(f) = 0$ if $f$ is affine and, moreover, $\Fd G(f) = 0$ for the \textit{Baire generic} $f \in C[0,1]$, see \cite[Theorem 1.3]{prequel}.

-The main result of this paper is to complete the work initiated by Kahane's Problem \ref{prob:kahane} in the case of Brownian motion by establishing the precise almost sure value of the Fourier dimension of $G(W)$.
+The main result of this paper is to complete the work initiated by Kahane's problem in the case of Brownian motion by establishing the precise almost sure value of the Fourier dimension of $G(W)$.

 \begin{theorem} The graph $G(W)$ has Fourier dimension $1$ almost surely. \end{theorem}

 Moreover, the random measure $\mu$ we use to realise the Fourier dimension is Lebesgue measure $dt$ on $[0,1]$ lifted onto the graph $G(W)$ via the mapping $t \mapsto (t,W_t)$.
 The precise estimate we obtain is that almost surely